Dr. Julian Damashek

 Tara Smith (’23)

-Refining methods for measuring N isotopes in aquatic samples.
+Tara is refining methods for measuring N isotopes in aquatic samples using MALDI-TOF, in collaboration with colleagues in the chemistry department at Colgate University.
 Tara is shown collecting duckweed-infested water from the Mohawk River, ignoring the plants to look at the more interesting stuff (nitrogen).

 Leah Griffin (’25)

-Leah will be starting a project this spring investigating antibiotic resistance in local aquatic ecosystems, with her research funded by the LSAMP program!
+Leah will be starting a project this summer investigating antibiotic resistance in local aquatic ecosystems, funded by the LSAMP program!

 Tyler LaFramboise (’24)